John Lisle Hall McFarlane: Personal history

 McFarlane was born in Montego Bay, Jamaica in 1851 to John MacFarlane, and Edinburgh-educated surgeon, who had married Anna Smith, the daughter of a Jamaican estate owner.
-McFarlane's middle name of Lisle was taken from his mother's forbearers who held connections to the Barons Lisle.
+McFarlane's middle name of Lisle was taken from his mother's forebears who held connections to the Barons Lisle.
 McFarlane grew up in Scotland and was educated at several of the country's finest schools.
 He attended the Edinburgh Institute of Maths before switching as a boarder at the private Abbey Park School in St Andrews.
 It was at the establishments that he developed his enjoyment of sport and where he began to play rugby.
 In 1869 he left Abbey Park to enrol at Craigmount School, supposedly just to get into the cricket team.

 McFarlane matriculated to Edinburgh University where he studied medicine.
 There he excelled across the sporting fields, playing cricket, representing the University in rugby and in athletics was the school's champion in hurdles, long jump and sprinting.
-In 1871 McFarlane's ability on the ruby field saw him selected as the sole member of the Edinburgh University team to be selected for the Scotland national team in the first ever rugby international.
+In 1871, McFarlane's ability on the ruby field saw him selected as the sole member of the Edinburgh University team to be selected for the Scotland national team in the first ever rugby international.
 McFarlane was selected in the forward positions for the first international, in which Scotland beat England by a goal to nil.
 McFarlane was selected for the next international the following year, again against England.
 On this occasion, England were victorious.
 McFarlane's final international was the 1873 meeting between Scotland and England, where McFarlane played in the three-quarters position.
 The game finished as a scoreless draw.

 Having finished college, McFarlane became a resident doctor at the Edinburgh Royal Infirmary.
 He still continued to play rugby for Edinburgh University.
 McFarlane also continued to play cricket during this period as his 'summer game'.
 He played for Carlton Cricket Club in Edinburgh and despite being just 19 was made first team vice-captain in 1871 and again in 1872.
 He was also the team's leading batsman in 1870.